-Fondling - Defined as the touching of the private parts of another person for the purposes of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/ her temporary or permanent mental incapacity
+Fondling - Defined as the touching of the private parts of another person for the purposes of sexual gratification without the consent

+Safety is everyone's responsibility.
+Everyone should help to make the campus a safer place. of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/ her temporary or permanent mental incapacity